SchooiCodes/smt/README.md

 -

 - Multitool is built using Batch.
 - If you plan on using this for any social media, please credit me.
-Credits to me must be easily visible, and they must be in the video itself, not the title or description
+Credits to me must be easily visible, and they must be in the video itself or the title, ***not*** the description